-It’s the Alvoxcon Unidirectional Condenser USB microphone for computers (click on the image to see it on Amazon).
+It’s the Alvoxcon Unidirectional Condenser USB microphone for computers.

 I LOVE this microphone.
 I love it so much, actually, that I bought two: one for me, and one for guests.
 The quality is great for the price, it’s directional enough that it doesn’t pick up too much noise, and it makes it simple to clean the background in post-production.
 It’s super easy to set up, and to transport.
 It comes with a bonnette that covers some parasite sounds and a small tripod.
 Using it is easy, it’s just plug and play!